Questions? Call 416-367-4222

 Frequently Asked Questions About Voluntary Disclosure

-To enroll in the VDP, an eligible Canadian taxpayer must submit a VDP relief application with all required information along with all necessary tax returns and must make payment of all estimated taxes owed.
-In some cases, payment arrangements can be negotiated with the CRA.
+To enroll in the CRA Voluntary Disclosure Program, an eligible taxpayer must submit a voluntary disclosure application containing all required information along with any necessary tax returns and supporting documentation.
+In some situations, payment arrangements may be negotiated with the CRA.

-A voluntary disclosure is a legal procedure, so it’s best carried out under solicitor-client privilege through a Canadian tax lawyer.
-An application setting out the prescribed information is submitted to the Canada Revenue Agency accompanied by the relevant tax returns along with payment of the estimated taxes owed.
+A voluntary disclosure is a legal procedure and is often best carried out under solicitor-client privilege through an experienced Canadian tax lawyer.
+A voluntary disclosure application is submitted to the Canada Revenue Agency together with the relevant tax returns, supporting information, and any required payment arrangements.

 tax_tips